 As the owner of a rental property, it’s in your best interest to market the unit to as many people as possible.
 The population of the United States continues to age as baby boomers enter their golden years.
 This means you’re missing out on a large group of potential renters if you aren’t marketing to seniors.
 While the demand for senior housing is only expected to increase in the coming years, it takes a deliberate approach to sell your units to older consumers.
-Here are some approaches to work into your marketing strategy if you’re trying to reach seniors.
+Here are some approaches to work into your marketing strategy if you’re trying to attract Baby Boomers.

 Don’t Shy Away From Technology